davidvonthenen/blog/MesosMultiVersionSupport.md

   ...
 ```

 So that is it.
 Again, not the most elegant solution but unfortunately addressing the backwards compatibility is going to be very difficult to resolve going forward as it would require retrofitting older versions of Mesos.
 That could get pretty ugly to change architecture in the form of patches or even a minor release.
 Odds are this is not going to go away any time soon.
-I hope this helps other developers out there looking to create Mesos Isolators (also Mesos Frameworks because it looks like the Framework interfaces seems to have the same problem).
+I hope this helps other developers out there looking to create Mesos Isolators (and Mesos Frameworks because it looks like the Framework interfaces may have the same problem).